 Our latest quarterly report showed

-DERM identified
+DERM has identified up to

 If you would like to know more about how Skin Analytics can help you and your dermatology team deliver best in class dermatology, get in touch.